zarf-dev/proposals/0051-v1beta1-schema/README.md

 The ZarfChart object will be restructured to match the code block below.
 Exactly one of sub-objects `helm`, `git`, `oci`, or `local` is required for each entry in `components.[x].charts`.
 The fields `localPath`, `gitPath`, `URL`, and `repoName` will be removed from the top level of `components.[x].charts`.
 See [#2245](https://github.com/defenseunicorns/zarf/issues/2245).

 During conversion, Zarf will detect the method of consuming the chart and create the proper sub-objects.
-If a git repo is used then `@` + the `.version` value will be appended to `.gitRepoSource.URL`.
+If a git repo is used, then `@` + the `.version` value will be appended to `.gitRepoSource.URL`.
 This is consistent with the current Zarf behavior.

 Zarf uses the top level `version` field to determine where in the package layout file structure it will place charts.
 This makes the field necessary for deploy, and therefore it must be carried over using the strategy defined in the removed fields section of [0048](https://github.com/zarf-dev/proposals/pull/49/files).
 Newer versions of Zarf will ensure that Zarf works whether or not `version` is set.
-Packages created with the v1beta1 schema will leave `version` empty, and therefore not work with earlier versions of Zarf.
-When support is dropped for v1alpha1 packages the `version` field will be dropped entirely.
+Packages created with the v1beta1 schema will leave `version` empty, and therefore will not work with earlier versions of Zarf.
+When support is dropped for v1alpha1 packages, the `version` field will be dropped entirely.
 Note, this process is applied to internal conversion so that there is no change in behavior when v1alpha1 packages use function signatures that contain v1beta1 objects. `zarf dev convert` will simply move the top level `version` field to the right sub object, or drop it when not applicable.

 ```go
 // ZarfChart defines a helm chart to be deployed.